 All University of Oregon and Lane Community College undergraduate students are encouraged to apply to present their research and projects at the Undergraduate Research Symposium.

-In the online application you will provide general information about your research, your co-presenters (if applicable), and preferred presentation type, as well as a short abstract.
+For the abstract submission form, you will provide general information about you, the research project, your co-presenters (if applicable), faculty mentors, and selected presentation type, as well as a short abstract.

 - Abstract title: (30 words max) The title should clearly indicate the nature of the research performed.
 Describe your research in succinct terms, reflecting the contents of your abstract.
 Use key words, and do not use abbreviations, acronyms or chemical formulas.